ryukiri/messaging-client/challenge3/README/README.md

 *   All of the text should be constrained in width so that it doesn't get too wide on large desktop monitors.
 Use the `container` style class from Bootstrap to do this.
 *   The "Pencil" text should be a level 1 heading, and the other text should be a normal paragraph.
-*   The [shopping cart icon](http://fontawesome.io/icon/shopping-cart/) comes from the font awesome icon font, which is already added to your page.
+*   The <a href="http://fontawesome.io/icon/shopping-cart/" target="_blank">shopping cart</a> icon comes from the font awesome icon font, which is already added to your page.
 Surround it with a hyperlink so that when it's clicked, the browser navigates to`https://amzn.com/B0188A3N16`.
-Since it doesn't have any text on narrow screens, you should include an `[aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)` attribute that describes what the link points to.
+Since it doesn't have any text on narrow screens, you should include an <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute" target="_blank">aria-label</a> attribute that describes what the link points to.
 *   The "Get Yours Now" button should actually be a hyperlink element, also pointing to `https://amzn.com/B0188A3N16`.
 Use CSS formatting properties to make it look like a button.

 Then add the style rules so that your content matches the screen shots above.
 A few specifics you will need:

 *   On small screens, the header background should have only a linear gradient fill.
 The gradient should start with the color `#391D18` at the top, and fade into `#814236` at the bottom.
 *   On screens `992` pixels and wider, the background should switch to using the image `img/header.jpg`.
-It should cover the entire background of the header element, and be [positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) so that it remains centered horizontally, but at the bottom of the image vertically.
+It should cover the entire background of the header element, and be <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/background-position" target="_blank">positioned</a> so that it remains centered horizontally, but at the bottom of the image vertically.
 *   Although the "Get Yours Now" button is a hyperlink element, your styling rules should make it look like a button, as shown in the screenshot.
 The background color should be `#814236` and the border color should be `#391D18`.

 ### Features Section